 Owens-Illinois Inc., one of the largest glass bottle manufacturers in the world, originally came out of the famous Glass Capital of the World—Toledo, Ohio—in 1903.
 With its success came expansion, and the company opened a plant in Waco, Texas, on February 22, 1944.
-The Waco plant would become a significant contributor to the Waco economy and several beverage companies across the nation.
+The Waco plant, located at 5200 Beverly Drive, would become a significant contributor to the Waco economy and several beverage companies across the nation.

 Owens-Illinois Inc. began as the Owens Bottle Machine Company.
 Michael J. Owens, after whom the company was named, had entered the glass industry at the ripe age of ten.
 At the time, all glass bottles were made by skilled glassblowers with the help of young boys shoveling coal, moving the molds, and helping with other tasks.
 As Owens grew up, he decided there had to be a better way to make glass bottles.
 In partnership with Edward Libbey of Libbey Glass Company and engineer William E. Bock, Owens set out to design an automated bottle-making machine in 1898.
 Five years and half a million dollars later, the machine was perfected and the Owens Bottle Machine Company was born.
 The machine could produce 13,000 bottles per day at 10 to 12 cents per bottle, as opposed to 3,500 bottles per day at $1.80 per bottle when blown by hand.
 By 1919, the company was known as the Owens Bottle Company, and a decade later it merged with Illinois Glass Company to become the Owens-Illinois Glass Company.
 The merger took place because Owens’s patents were about to expire and he stood to lose a great deal of money, so he acquired a fully functional glass company to continue his profits and to expand his horizons.
 Owens had revolutionized the glass bottle industry, and his business would expand to over seventy plants across the country.